 Community

-ASCEND is not only an academic program, but also a social one.
-Your coach will have group meetings where you can interact with your peers online before you get to campus.
 ASCEND participants will have access to their coaches before the semester kicks off and watch videos created by their coaches at any time.
-The entire ASCEND community will also get together to connect with faculty in Duke’s STEM departments.
+Your coach will also help you connect with faculty in Duke’s STEM departments.